Payment and collection of fees policy

 Families need to:

-• ensuring their child physically attends the Early Learning Victoria centre on the last booked day of their enrolment.
+• ensure their child physically attends the Early Learning Victoria centre on the last booked day of their enrolment.
 This is because CCS will not be paid for absences after a child’s last day of physical attendance, unless an approved reason applies, meaning the family will be charged full fees for those absent days.

 In addition, families also need to remember to: